Skip to content

 Which HeroForge alternative has the best customization?

 Eldritch Foundry.
-Its part library covers more weapon, armor, and accessory combinations than HeroForge, with roughly 1,200 pieces in our part-count audit.
-The pose options are slightly fewer, but part variety wins on most builds we tried, and the filter actually surfaces useful matches on the first attempt rather than burying them.
+Its part library covers more weapon, armor, and accessory combinations than HeroForge, with roughly 1,200 pieces listed.
+The pose options are slightly fewer, but part variety wins on most builds, and the filter surfaces useful matches on the first attempt rather than burying them.

 Can you print HeroForge minis without ordering from HeroForge?